Two point functions and quantum fields in the anti-de Sitter universe: Klein-Gordon fields

-In the above formulae ${Q}$ denotes the associated Legendre function of the second kind; it is a meromorphic function of the indices \cite{Bateman}; as function of the complex variable $z= z_1\cdot z_2$, it is analytic in the cut-plane
+In the above formulae, and in what follows, $P^\alpha_\beta$ and $Q^\alpha_\beta$ denote the \emph{associated Legendre functions}, which are meromorphic in their indices \cite{Bateman}.
+As functions of the complex variable $z$, they are analytic in the cut plane

-As explained in Section \ref{general}, the scalar product can be lifted to a map of $\widetilde\ZZ_{-} \times \widetilde\ZZ_{+}$ onto the covering $\widetilde\Delta$ of the cut-plane $\Delta$ and, thanks to the factor $((z_1\cdot z_2)^2-1)^{-\frac{d-2}4}$, Eqs. (\ref{kgtp}) and (\ref{kgtp2}) can and must be understood in this sense.
-In view of \cite[Eq.
-(3.3.1.4)]{Bateman} one has also that The second term at the rhs in this relation is {\em regular on the cut} $z \in [-1,1]$ and therefore does not contribute to the commutator; this means that the two solutions are equivalent at short distances.
-On the other hand, since it grows the faster the larger is $|\lambda +(d-2)/2|$ (see \cite[Eqs.
-(3.9.2))]{Bateman}, the two-solution have drastically different long range behaviors.

-The question arises whether and when they are both acceptable or not \cite{breit}.
-The positive definiteness condition gives the answer.
-We will come back on this point later.